NSLS Reviews: Separating Facts from Fiction

 - Letter of recommendation that can be sent to admissions offices and employers

-The National Society of Leadership and Success is the largest leadership honor society and also the only one of its kind that’s accredited.
-So, in other words, it would be a great honor for any undergraduate and graduate student to be invited to become a member of the organization with, as of this writing, 1.8 million members in the US alone.
+On the one hand, it would be a great honor for any undergraduate and graduate student to be invited to join an organization with, as of the time of this writing, 1.8 million members in the US alone.

 Read Next: Is Omicron Delta Epsilon Worth Joining?